Four students talking in a seminar

 In year two, there is one compulsory residence and one online module (Core course three).

-Although the online modules are not assessed, it is a requirement that you engage with the online modules to the satisfaction of the course director.
+Although the online modules are not assessed, it is a requirement that students engage with the online modules to the satisfaction of the course director.
 The online modules are fully supported by a dedicated Virtual Learning Environment.

 Students are supported by tutorials with the course director before or during each residence, input from the course director in asynchronous discussions in the online modules, supervision from tutors in relation to each assignment, and supervision from a dissertation supervisor or supervisors.
 The course director is also able to offer support at any time throughout the course by email/phone.